pglen/pyedpro/pyedpro/README.md

   On initial start, PyEdPro shows a left pane and a top pane.
 The left pane is for function summary and the top pane is for double view of the same file.
-(to see the caller and the callee at once) These panes can be hidden with the mouse by dragging on their handle, or by the key combination Alt-Q (Shift-Alt-Q for the left pane) The first file window's settings are saved for the next startup.
+(to see the caller and the called [function] at once) These panes can be hidden with the mouse by dragging on their handle, or by the key combination Alt-Q (Shift-Alt-Q for the left pane) The first file window's settings are saved for the next startup.

   PyEdPro remembers a lot about the editing session.
 Loaded files, cursor positions,